 - Deductible reimbursement yearly after three years of employment

-What is the pay and seniority for lateral police officers?
-Lateral police officers are compensated at a pay rate that takes into account previous years of police service.
-A decision related to pay will be made prior to the applicant signing a conditional offer of employment with the department.
-Lateral officers will not receive seniority for time worked at another police agency.
+A decision related to pay and benefits is made prior to the candidate signing a conditional offer of employment with the department.
+Current police officers hired by Tempe PD do not receive seniority for time worked at another police agency.
 Back to Top